fwcd/swift-quantum/README.md

 A library for simulating quantum computations in Swift.

 > [!IMPORTANT]
 > This library is still work-in-progress, so the API may change.
+Currently it is primarily geared towards use in a UI, hence the identifiable operations, but a rewrite to a more ergonomic API for scripting is planned.

 ## Example